kylpo/notes/publishable/Convention-Injector-Component.md

 Yes!
 Injector components should never be self-closing, and they should never wrap multiple children.
 We can fix this at code-time and not wait for the errors at runtime.

-This naming convention helps developers understand the component's contract, and certainly would've helped me better understand what `TouchableWithoutFeedback` and `TouchableOpacity` are doing under the hood.
+This naming convention helps developers understand the component's contract, and certainly would've helped me better understand how `TouchableWithoutFeedback` and `TouchableOpacity` differ.

-## Even Better With Tooling
+## Even Better with Tooling
 Naming conventions enable tooling.
 I've edited my vim color scheme to color injector components as props are colored, which further reinforces the concept and allows me to easily skim renders and identify them.

 ![](https://github.com/kylpo/notes/blob/master/assets/InjectorComponents.png?raw=true)